-Located by the Isarco river, in Südtirol, Chiusa has been a custom city for much of its history.
+Located by the Isarco river, in Südtirol, Chiusa/Klausen has been a custom city for much of its history.
 The area is dominated by the Sabiona monastery, an ancient bishopric site on a hill, and a traditional pilgrimage destination for all the Tyrol.

 Main city of the East Tyrol, Lienz is located among the valleys of Drautal, Val Pusteria and Isertal.
 Characterized by mild weather, the “sun city” offers many different alternatives for culture and shopping, attracting many tourists.
 In two occasions, the Austrian city hosted the Giro del Trentino start, in 1999 and 2013.

 Tour of the Alps’ stage 4 gets off from Klausen/Chiusa.
 After a short neutralized transfer from the city center of the Valle d’Isarco’s town, the peloton will move northbound along the SS12.
 After 11 km on flat, passing through Brixen/Bressanone, the peloton will face a first, gently uphill section on the SS 49 in Val Pusteria.
 Once Schabs/Sciaves is left behind, the road returns flat until Niedervintl/Vandoies.
 There begins the first categorized climb of the day, taking all the way up to Terento (32,6 km) after 7 km uphill at a 6,9% average gradient.